 Outings vary from short, single-day trips to multi-day trips.
 Single-day outings go to destinations within about a two and one-half hour drive from the Bay Area.
 Many multi-day outings are planned near a campground where members can camp together, socialize and share in activities.
 Participants have the option of making their own arrangements for staying in nearby lodges or motels.
 A few outings are scheduled in fishing lodges.

 DVFF does not charge for nor make any money from the outings.
 Many times there will be fees if fishing on private waters, if paying a guide, and for lodging costs, etc. Of course, participants are expected to pay their share for meals, campsites, rides shared, etc. Outings are planned well in advance and published in Windknots and on the website.

-If you are interested in being a Fishmaster, please contact Rich Bourdon at (415) 559-3919.
-The duties of the Fishmasters can be found here.
+If you are interested in being an Outing Leader, please contact Rich Bourdon at (415) 559-3919.
+The duties of the Outing Leader can be found here.

 2018 Eastern Sierra Outing